 Besides these amazing benefits, artichokes can also aid pregnant women in having a healthy delivery and healthy children.
 The high concentration of folic acid in this vegetable can prevent neural tube defects from occurring in infants.
 The process requires a fixed amount of folate, which folic acid can make up for if it is part of a pregnancy diet.

-Summary: We cannot deny the fact that the artichoke is extremely beneficial for the health.
-Besides being a rich source of fiber that aids digestion, it can strengthen bones, cleanse the liver, increase blood flow, prevent heart disease and prevent birth defects in newborns.
+Summary: Besides being a rich source of fiber that aids digestion, artichokes can strengthen bones, cleanse the liver, increase blood flow, prevent heart disease and prevent birth defects in newborns.